What to expect at Trump’s surrender in Georgia

 Will he enter a plea?

-Unlike his past three criminal cases, Trump is not expected to enter a plea on Thursday.
+Unlike his past three criminal cases, Trump is not expected to enter a plea Thursday.

 The defendants will each appear in court at a later date to enter their plea.
 Fulton County District Attorney Fani Willis (D) is seeking to hold the arraignments during the week of Sept.
 5.